Orna Grumberg

-Orna Grumberg (ארנה גרימברג; born April 30, 1952 in Hadera near Haifa) is an Israeli computer scientist and academic, the Leumi Chair of Science at the Technion.
+Orna Grumberg (ארנה גרימברג; born April 30, 1952, in Hadera near Haifa) is an Israeli computer scientist and academic, the Leumi Chair of Science at the Technion.

 Grumberg is noted for developing model checking, a method for formally verifying hardware and software designs.
 With Edmund M. Clarke and Doron A. Peled, she is the author of the book Model Checking (MIT Press, 1999).

-In 2013 Grumberg was elected to the Academia Europaea.
-In 2015 she was named a Fellow of the Association for Computing Machinery "for contributions to research in automated formal verification of hardware and software systems."
+In 2013, Grumberg was elected to the Academia Europaea.
+In 2015, she was named a Fellow of the Association for Computing Machinery "for contributions to research in automated formal verification of hardware and software systems."
+In May 2017, she was awarded an honorary doctorate by the Technical University of Munich as part of the 50th anniversary of computer science in Munich.